nggepe/string_typography/README.md

 This package is a `String` converter which is usable to convert plain string to be widgets.
 Our goal is all of stuff can be customizeable.

+Note: this plugin is still under development, and some APIs not be available yet.
+[Feed back](https://github.com/nggepe/string_typography) and [Pull requesrt](https://github.com/nggepe/string_typography) are most welcome!

 # Features